 I personally doubt I could ever have an abortion (unless my life was endangered), but I vote pro-choice because I believe the policies of pro-choice politicians do more to lower abortion rates than those of pro-life ones.
 I believe abortion is a complex, nuanced topic that is more gray than black and white.
 I’m far more interested in working to create a society in which all children are welcomed and properly cared for than debating the ethics of abortion itself.

 I believe sin is real, and that every human who has ever lived is a sinner.
 There are no “good people.”
 But I don’t believe being LGBT is a sin.
 I came to this conclusion not because of my feelings toward my LGBT friends, but after a period of studying the historical and cultural contexts of all the anti-gay “clobber verses.”

 I believe that anyone who is in heaven is there because Jesus made it possible.
 But I don’t necessarily believe that one must “pray the prayer” in order to get there.
-And not everyone will end up there – but whatever “hell” is, I reject the notion that it is eternal conscious torment.
+Eternal separation is real – but whatever “hell” is, I reject the notion that it is eternal conscious torment.